kibuchijw/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. Print every other character of a string, starting with the first character
 7. Print half of a string followed by a new line
 8. Print n elements of an array of integers followed by a new line
+9. Copy the string pointed to by src, including the terminating null byte